Sberbank: 2025–2026

-Rebranding 2020 and "ecosystem"
+Rebranding and "ecosystem" (2020–present)

 In 2020, Sberbank undertook a rebranding.
-In addition to changing the logo and legalizing the reduction of "Sber", the company announced the transformation of the bank into an "ecosystem".
-Sberbank decided to become "more than a bank" and began to develop various services, mainly digital: online cinema (Okko), music (SberSound), food delivery (SberMarket), cloud storage (SberDisk), taxi (Citymobil).
+In addition to changing the logo and formally adopting the shortened name 'Sber', the company announced its transformation into an 'ecosystem'.
+Sberbank decided to become "more than a bank" and began to develop various services, primarily digital: online cinema (Okko), music (SberSound), food delivery (SberMarket), cloud storage (SberDisk), and taxis (Citymobil).

-Initially, the "ecosystem" was built in partnership with the large Internet holding company Mail.ru Group, for which a joint venture, O2O (online-to-offline) Holding, was created with a capital of approximately 100 billion rubles.
-However, in the spring of 2021, the parties decided to end cooperation due to disagreements over management methods and corporate culture.
+Initially, the 'ecosystem' was built in partnership with the large internet holding company Mail.ru Group, for which a joint venture, O2O (online‑to‑offline) Holding, was created with a capital of approximately 100 billion roubles.
+However, in the spring of 2021, the parties decided to end their cooperation because of disagreements over management methods and corporate culture.

-Another component of the "ecosystem" is pharmacies.
-Having launched an online service, Sber Eapteka (e-drugstore), Sber soon decided to expand the business and open pharmacies in its own branches.
-It is assumed that purchases there will be more profitable due to the targeted packaging of drugs, as well as the production of its own generics.
+Another component of the 'ecosystem' is pharmacies.
+Having launched an online service, Sber Eapteka (e‑drugstore), Sber soon decided to expand the business and open pharmacies in its own branches.
+It is assumed that purchases there will be more profitable because of targeted packaging of drugs, as well as the production of its own generics.

-In 2021, Sber also founded an e-commerce site, SberMegaMarket, as well as SberMarket, a delivery app.
+In 2021, Sber also founded an e‑commerce site, SberMegaMarket, as well as SberMarket, a delivery app.

-In the summer of 2021, Sberbank announced the implementation of the sabbatical practice.
-Employees are allowed to take unpaid leave of up to a year—with the retention of their jobs (although this required the consent of the immediate supervisor).
+In the summer of 2021, Sberbank announced the implementation of sabbatical leave.
+Employees are permitted to take unpaid leave of up to one year – with the retention of their jobs (although this requires the consent of their immediate supervisor).
 They are also allowed to work remotely for three months a year.

-In 2024, SberMegaMarket confirmed that a list of 250 books banned from the service for promoting "LGBT propaganda" (first published online by journalist Aleksandr Plyushchev) was accurate.
+In 2024, SberMegaMarket confirmed that a list of 250 books banned from the service for promoting 'LGBT propaganda' under Russian law – first published online by the journalist Aleksandr Plyushchev – was accurate.

 Deposits of USSR citizens in the bank

-After price liberalization in the early 1990s, the state and Sberbank effectively abandoned guarantees to secure citizens' deposits, as a result of their depreciation, which, according to sociological surveys, caused a sharp dissatisfaction of the population.
-Since 1996 there has been a phased compensation of depositors' losses.
-Since 16 February 2008, Sberbank branches have started to pay compensation on Soviet deposits to certain categories of population.
+After price liberalisation in the early 1990s, the state and Sberbank effectively abandoned guarantees to secure citizens' deposits, leading to their depreciation, which, according to sociological surveys, caused sharp dissatisfaction among the population.
+Since 1996, there has been a phased programme of compensation for depositors' losses.
+From 16 February 2008, Sberbank branches began paying compensation on Soviet deposits to certain categories of the population.

-The law on full compensation of deposits, taking into account changes in the real value of the ruble, was adopted in 1995, but since 2003, the start of payments has been regularly postponed.
+A law on the full compensation of deposits, taking into account changes in the real value of the rouble, was adopted in 1995, but from 2003 onwards the start of payments was regularly postponed.
 In 2019, a law was enacted to delay the start of payments until 2023.
-As of 2022, repayment of the entire debt of RUB 345.54 billion in 2023 would require RUB 62.7 trillion (including indexation).
-In the fall of 2022, the government sent a bill to the State Duma to move the deadline to early 2026.
+As of 2022, repaying the entire debt of 345.54 billion roubles in 2023 would have required 62.7 trillion roubles (including indexation).
+In the autumn of 2022, the government sent a bill to the State Duma to extend the deadline to early 2026.